 Although it has been more than 200 years since Immanuel Kant wrote To Perpetual Peace, the essay still plays a prominent role in discussions about war and peace.

 In this inaugural lecture, Prof. dr. Gertrudis Van de Vijver (UGent) will explain Kant’s ideas about peace and war from the three epistemological positions: preformationism, metamorphosis and epigenesis.
 Kant distinguishes these positions in an attempt to chart the autonomy of the living organization.
 Asking himself which social structures can ensure the autonomy of the individual most effectively, Kant thinks about this issue in a consistent political way.
 From this perspective, Kant draws the outline of the most important conditions to achieve a stable world peace.
 For although Kant considers that man has a warlike nature, world peace is not impossible, according to him.

 In her lecture, Prof. dr. Van de Vijver will explain the historical and epistemological context of Kant's essay.
-After the lecture Gertrudis Van de Vijver and Karl van den Broeck (BOZAR Agora & Apache) will argue on how to translate Kant's ideas into the current political context.
+Together with Gie Goris (MO*) she will also translate Kant's ideas into the current political context.

 18:10: Introduction by Prof. Dr. Karl Verstrynge (Program director of Reason and Engage)

 18:20: Lecture by Prof. Dr. Gertrudis Van de Vijver (UGent)

 19:30: Q & A by Gie Goris (MO*)